catinahat85/BITC-University/README.md

 **BITC University** exists to break that cycle.
 Our mission is to provide a radical, open-source roadmap for the "Shield Strategy"—a method of education that prioritizes technical competence and financial freedom over institutional prestige.

 We aim to dismantle the barrier to entry for high-paying tech and management careers by showing students how to:
-1. **Hack the Cost:** Use the "aggregated credit" model to earn a regionally accredited degree for under $500.
+1. **Hack the Cost:** Use the "aggregated credit" model to earn a nationally accredited degree for under $2000, with professional credentials to make you job-ready once you receive your diploma.
 2. **Build the Shield:** Earn industry-standard certifications (Google, Cisco, Microsoft) that force recruiters to take you seriously.
 3. **Finish Fast:** Execute a high-density, 9-month roadmap that respects your time and your intelligence.